 Where can you get this form?

 A representative can not do your biometrics, photo, and fingerprints.
-These are vital information saved in the microchip of your ePassport.
+This is vital information saved in the microchip of your ePassport.

-You need to show up on your appointment.
-If not, DFA will block you from making another appointment scheduled for the next 30 days.
+You need to show up for your appointment.
+If not, DFA will block you from scheduling another appointment for the next 30 days.

 Minor applicants must be with their parents.

 A guardian may go with them instead of the parents.
 But they will need an authenticated Special Power of Attorney from the parent.

 Current ePassport with a photocopy of the data page

 You’ll have to photocopy the second page if your actual passport is still valid or expired.

 If you’re renewing an expired Philippine passport, you’ll need to bring an extra valid ID.